jvkersch/emacs-python/README.md

 enabled*.
 Most likely, this will involve compiling Emacs from source with the `--with-modules` flag.

-Pymacs also requires Python (2.7 and up).
+Pymacs also requires Python (2.7; Python 3 support is in the works).

 Building
 --------